 Changing the transport system is expected to have a significant impact on how people live their lives.
 Many rely on vehicles for a wide range of activities from going shopping to taking the kids to school or getting to work.
 The transition should consider low-income communities as many want to see change but cannot afford to do so because of the higher upfront cost of new technologies such as electric cars.

 Policy makers are faced with a vast and varied array of choices about how to move their countries to a low-carbon mobility system.
 While most agree that this is the future and have committed to the Paris Agreement, how best to get there is a matter of continuing debate.

 How to create a sustainable mobility value chain and support the rapid shift to electric and hydrogen powered vehicles.

 With road transport making up ~12% of global GHG emissions[i], sustainable mobility is a core focus of many governments.
 Investment will be needed to build a low-carbon system for personal transport.
 This includes expanding the charging network to help increase customer confidence in electric cars; creating the incentives and regulatory structure to accelerate the flow of private capital into the construction of electric battery and hydrogen-fueled vehicles; and ensuring that end-of-life considerations for disposal of environmentally hazardous materials are addressed through the adoption of circular approaches and recycling initiatives.

 Find credible alternatives to cars.

-Policies can drive behavioral change in how we approach mobility, especially in rapidly growing and increasingly congested urban centers.
-This will involve changing the way we design our cities to be more livable and investing in walking, cycling, public transport, and other low-emission modes of transport.
+Policies can drive behavioral change in how we approach mobility, especially in rapidly growing and increasingly congested urban centres.
+This will involve changing the way we design our cities to be more livable and investing in walking, cycling, public transport and other low-emission modes of transport.